deawx/jQuery.ContextMenu.js/README.md

-# jQuery.ContextMenu.js
+# jByloth
-A jQuery plugin to make simple to create ContextMenus on DOM objects' right click.
+A jQuery extension with some interesting functionality used by almost every Byloth's JS projects.